 Exercise Science, Pre-Athletic Training Concentration, BS

-The Exercise Science, Pre-Athletic Training Concentration, BS program allows you to build the framework for becoming a certified athletic trainer.
-In this 3+2 program, you will complete your first three years at Shippensburg University and then move on to either Jefferson University or Lock Haven University to complete the final two years.
-When all is said and done, you will have a bachelor's degree in exercise science and a master's degree in athletic training in only five years.
+Athletic Trainers work with athletes on injury prevention, management, and recovery.
+They are often the first professionals onto the field when an athlete is injured, providing immediate care.
+If you know this is the career for you, then the Exercise Science, Pre-Athletic Training Concentration, BS is the program for you.
+This is an accelerated 3+2 program, which means you will complete your first three years at Shippensburg University and then go to either Jefferson University or Lock Haven University to complete your final two years.
+When all is said and done, you will have both a Bachelor of Science in Exercise Science and a Master's Degree in Athletic Training in only 5 years instead of the usual 6, getting you to your career faster.

 What Will I Learn?